Shahab-Ghouri/Guessing-Game/README.md

 # Guessing-Game
 A small game in which following  Data structures are implemented :
-  1- N-ary Tree
+  1- N-ary Tree <br>
-  2- Singly Linked List
+  2- Singly Linked List <br>
-  3- Queues
+  3- Queues <br>
-  4- Vectors
+  4- Vectors <br>
 --------------------------------------
-      Working Of The Program
+      <h1>Working Of The Program</h1>
 --------------------------------------
-The program traverse through the Tree, and compares each key ,assigned to each node, with the key stored in "questions.txt" file.
+<br>The program traverse through the Tree, and compares each key ,assigned to each node, with the key stored in "questions.txt" file.<br>
 It aks the user a series of Questions.
-There are total 6 questions.
+There are total 6 questions.<br>
-Each answer is stored in a Linked List, in 1 ( yes ) or 0 ( no ) format.
+Each answer is stored in a Linked List, in 1 ( yes ) or 0 ( no ) format.<br>
-Now the program compares the answers with the characters file.
+Now the program compares the answers with the characters file.<br>
-If all the answers are matched with any character it asks educational/profession related question of that character, to confirm what the user was thinking.
+If all the answers are matched with any character it asks educational/profession related question of that character, to confirm what the user was thinking.<br>

--> Please See Report.doc in which each Data structure used is elaborated.
+<b>-> Please See Report.doc in which each Data structure used is elaborated.</b>